How do you spend your breaks between calls?

 So even if you do manage to get a few minutes downtime, sometimes just appreciating the relative silence can be reward enough before the next call comes through!

-So I hope this has given you a few ideas on how to spend your breaks between calls and if you’ve got any more please share them in the comments section below.
+So I hope this has given you a few ideas on how to spend your breaks between calls and if you’ve got any more please share them in the comments where you noticed this article.